 - is determined by us to be accurate and complete.

 Right to an accounting of disclosures.
-You have the right to receive a list of the disclosures we have made of your health information since April 14, 2003.
+You have the right to receive a list of the disclosures we have made of your health information in the six years prior to your request.

 This list will not include disclosures made: